alliance-genome/agr_curation/README.md

    git push origin release/vx.y.z
    ```
 5. Create a pull request to merge this release branch in production
-6. After PR approval and merge, continue with [release creation](#release-creation) to trigger deloyment to the production environment.
+6. After PR approval and merge, do the necessary [deployment steps](#deploying-to-beta-or-production)
+   to deploy this code successfully to the beta environment.
 7. After release creation and deployment, merge the production branch back to beta and push to github
    ```bash
    git pull